Thehashhobo/Cell-Growth-Simulation/README.md

 - Grid.tsx: The component responsible for rendering the grid and handling cell state toggling.
 - Controls.tsx: The component that provides control buttons and input fields to interact with the simulation.
 - Simulation.tsx: Contains the simulation logic including the state and effect hooks for managing the grid, interval, and cell growth.
-- ErrorBoundary.tsx: The component used to warp app, catchs error anywhere in their child component tree, log those errors, and display a fallback UI.
+- ErrorBoundary.tsx: The component used to wrap app, catches error anywhere in their child component tree, log those errors, and display a fallback UI.
 - App.tsx: The main component in src that sets up the layout and integrates other components.

 # Assumptions